Combtooth dogfish

 The combtooth dogfish (Centroscyllium nigrum) is a little-known, deepwater dogfish shark, named after its teeth that are comb-shaped.

 Description

 The combtooth dogfish has no anal fin, grooved dorsal spines, two dorsal fins of about same size, a pointed nose, large eyes, small gill slits, a short abdomen, a short caudal peduncle, and is blackish-brown in color with white-tipped fins.
 Like all dogfish sharks, it has 2 spines in front of its 2 dorsal fins.
-It grows to a maximum of 50cm.
+It grows to a maximum of 50 cm.
 It has a faint tiger-like band held together by the lateral line that has photophores that emit light to attract prey.
-Immature pups are born at 11-13cm.
+Immature pups are born at 11-13 cm.
 It has a spiracle behind each eye.

 Diet

-It consists of eating small fish, shrimp, and cephalopods.
+Its diet consists of eating small fish, shrimp, and cephalopods.

 Habits and Habitat

-It is an uncommon deepwater shark found close to the bottom between 400 and 1,145m.
+It is an uncommon deepwater shark found close to the bottom between 400 and 1,145 m.
 It is found in the eastern Pacific and around Hawaii.